 Board Voice Executive Director Jody Paterson wrote the pieces in collaboration with each agency featured.
 Thank you to each of the agencies that participated and shared stories and photos of their essential work.

 Here are the agencies featured.
+Click on the name of the organization to be taken to that agency’s profile.
 We hope you enjoy learning more about their great work!

 - Intersect Youth and Family Services